Related publications

 You might want to consider legal action if you’ve been injured as a result of a mistake made in your care or treatment – known as clinical negligence – or if your human rights have been breached.
 Visit Action against Medical Accidents for more information about clinical negligence.

 You can also take a public authority to court but it can be a long and expensive process.
 To get advice or find a solicitor, contact Action against Medical Accidents or the Law Society.
-To find out if you can get help with legal costs, contact Civil Legal Advice.
+If you live in England or Wales, contact Civil Legal Advice to find out if you may be able to get help with legal costs.
+In Scotland, you may be eligible for some legal aid, depending on your circumstances.
+You will need to find a solicitor that does legal aid work - search at the Scottish Legal Aid Board.

 For confidential help and advice on reporting abuse, contact Hourglass.